 - strain and enjoy delicious homemade cheese.

-More details you can find below.
+If you want more details you can find out below.

 - 2 L plain Organic milk (or Silver top milk for extra creamy texture)

 - 2 Tbsp natural not sweetened Greek yoghurt